ChillLive/ChillLiveWallpaperProject/README.md

 #### What do you sign for?

 * No ads!
 This is a feel good app, so no ugly banners or annoying popup windows
-* No locked/premium content at the moment - _only a tipping system for the generous souls :D_
+* No locked/premium content at the moment - _only a tipping system for the generous souls :D (Via the Google Play Store)_
-* The app can use the device coarse location to determine its local sunrise and sunset times
+* The app can use the device coarse location to determine its local sunrise, sunset and Moon times
 * Using this feature triggers a web request to [weather-api.com](https://www.weatherapi.com/)
 * No personal data is stored/used in any way by this app, other than to provide sunrise/sunset times
 * Low battery consumption - _never mentioned in any Android report.
 No significant impact on battery life noticed by the users_